mfonekpo/DotNet-E-commerce-cart-system/README.md

 ## Bugs and Issues
 If you find a bug or issue with the application, please open an issue in the GitHub repository.
 If you have a fix for the bug or issue, please feel free to submit a pull request.

+## Requirements
+- .NET SDK 9 or later
+- Visual Studio Code or any C# compatible IDE

+## How to run Program.cs
+1. Open the project in Visual Studio.
+2. Ensure you have the .NET SDK installed.
+3. Open the terminal in Visual Studio or navigate to the project directory in your command line.
+4. Run the command `dotnet run` to execute the application.
+5. If you have .NET SDK 9, you can navigate to the projects `.csproj` file and change `<TargetFramework>net9.0</TargetFramework>` to your desired version if needed.
+6. Follow the prompts in the console to interact with the application.

 ## License
 The application is licensed under the MIT License.
 See the LICENSE file for more information.